Warnings and insurance

 The Foreign, Commonwealth & Development Office (FCDO) provides advice about risks of travel to help British nationals make informed decisions.
 Find out more about FCDO travel advice.

 Your travel insurance could be invalidated if you travel against FCDO advice.

-The Foreign and Commonwealth Office (FCO) advise against all travel to within 80km (50 miles) of the Colombian border in the states of Zulia, Tachira and Apure.
-The FCO advise against all but essential travel to the remainder of Tachira state.
-Drug traffickers and illegal armed groups are active in these states and there is a risk of kidnapping.
-See Crime
+FCDO advises against all travel to within 80km (50 miles) of the border with Colombia.
+Drug traffickers and illegal armed groups are active along the border area with Colombia and there is a risk of criminal kidnapping.

 FCDO advises against all travel to Zulia State, which has prolonged power cuts, water shortages, violence and local conflict.

 Within 40km of the Venezuela-Brazil border